gaumarjos/Spotiripper/README.md

 ## Bugs
 Both pyaudio and sounddevice, sometimes, although the input device is set correctly to blackhole, pstart recording from the microphone and then crash when attempting to close the stream.

+Seems to have disappeared with the latest version of BlackHole.

 ````
 Ripping track spotify:track:56wHTRjWMtWZ8RBKN1gcnj...